 WP.5 at its 34th session agreed to establish a new Group of Experts on the development of a cycling infrastructure module and adopted its proposed mandate and terms of reference.
 ITC approved these ToR at eighty-fourth session (Feb 2022).
-The Group of Experts is expected started its work in May 2022 aimed at elaborating a UNECE-wide cycling network and its minimum standards.
+The Group of Experts started its work in May 2022 aimed at elaborating a UNECE-wide cycling network and its minimum standards.
 This work is to help seamless cycling mobility in UNECE region.
+The Group of Experts has progressed since in designating ECE cycling network, preparing of guidelines for designation of cycling networks by countries or regions as well as in agreeing on common definitions for various types of cycling infrastructure.

-- 5.23 Promote sustainable transport and urban mobility by new tools and activities (from - WP.5 in aligning its work programme with the Strategy included in it the cluster on sustainable urban mobility.
+5.23 Promote sustainable transport and urban mobility by new tools and activities (from 2019) (THE PEP; further development of local pollutant module of ForFITS; reviews on green transport and mobility)

+WP.5 in aligning its work programme with the Strategy included in it the cluster on sustainable urban mobility.
 Under this cluster, WP.5 works on sustainable transport and urban mobility.
-WP.5 prepared a Handbook - 1.
-Continue work on sustainable transport and urban mobility. - 2.
-Continue applying ForFITs. - 1.
-WP.5 secretary and the THE PEP secretariat
+WP.5 prepared a Handbook on Sustainable Urban Mobility and Planning (see also 5.20).